Jonah0013/Jonahs-Hackpad/README.md

 # Jonahs-Hackpad

-This is my schamatic i tried to lay everything out neatly so it is easy to make the wire conections
+This is my schamatic i tried to lay everything out neatly so it is easy to make the wire conections neater
 ![alt text](image-2.png)